ryanwebster90/gen-overfitting-latent-recovery/README.md

 # Detecting Overfitting of Deep Generators via Latent Recovery

-pytorch implementation of "Detecting Overfitting of Deep Generators via Latent Recovery", CVPR, 2019 [arxiv](https://arxiv.org/abs/1901.03396)
+pytorch implementation of "Detecting Overfitting of Deep Generators via Latent Recovery", CVPR, 2019 [cvf link](http://openaccess.thecvf.com/content_CVPR_2019/html/Webster_Detecting_Overfitting_of_Deep_Generative_Networks_via_Latent_Recovery_CVPR_2019_paper.html)

+# Demo
+To run an example recovery on a PGGAN network, first download the networks from google drive here and place them in a networks folder.
+The modify the path to your CelebA-HQ dataset in config_latent_recovery_pggan.

+To run latent_recovery.py on your own networks, save the network directly (with torch.save(..)), place the network definition file in this folder (for example DCGAN_ryan.py) and provide the network path / name when calling latent_recovery.

 # Dependencies